Create a structured onboarding workflow to ensure success

 Too often, new-hires thrown into roles with very little onboarding and training to ensure their success.
 It's no wonder that almost 30% of new-hires leave within 6 months—a terrible ROI on recruiting costs.

 Improve your ROI on recruiting costs by creating an onboarding workflow.
-You can begin with a simple 5-day workflow to track a new-hire's progress as they receive the training and education they need.
-As you mature, build out a 30, 60, or even 90-day onboarding workflow, as recommended by leading HR professionals.Edit
+Begin with a simple 5-day workflow to track progress, and as you mature, extend to a 30, 60, or 90-day workflow per HR best practices.Edit

 Clearly identify their roles, responsibilities, and deliverables

 For a new-hire, a key ingredient to integrating successfully is having a clear understanding of their roles, responsibilities and deliverables.
 Unfortunately, most teams lack clearly defined roles resulting in confusion about who needs to do what.
 As a result, new-hires learn through trial-and-error—a highly inefficient onboarding process.